-Any drivers required for getting to and accessing the root file system must be part of the initial RAM disk.
+Any drivers required for getting to and accessing the root file system must be part of the initial RAM disk (initrd).
 YaST will automatically include necessary kernel modules in the initrd created during installation.
-But when Kernel Module Packages are installed by hand or are updated, it can be necessary to explicitly rebuild the initrd to include the new modules.
-As noted in Section 5, "Kernel Module Packages", a Kernel Module Package will automatically rebuild the initrd in its %postinstall script if the module being installed is already part of the existing initrd or if the -b option to the %kernel_module_package macro is used.
-The -b option simply forces a RAM disk rebuild using the existing RAM disk configuration: If the existing RAM disk configuration does not include the module being installed, then simply using the -b option will not include the new module in the new RAM disk.
-In such cases, the Kernel Module Package also needs to make appropriate RAM disk configuration changes (for example by creating or updating files in /etc/dracut.conf.d) to include the new module.
+But when Kernel Module Packages are installed by hand or updated, it can be necessary to explicitly rebuild the initrd to include the new modules.
+A Kernel Module Package will automatically rebuild the initrd in its %postinstall script if the module being installed is already part of the existing initrd or if the -b option to the %kernel_module_package macro is used.

+The -b option simply forces an initrd rebuild using the existing initrd configuration: If the existing initrd configuration (for example, the /etc/sysconfig/kernel INITRD_MOD-ULES variable) does not include the module being installed, then simply using the -b option will not include the new module in the new initrd.
+In such cases, the Kernel Module Package also needs to make appropriate initrd configuration changes (such as updating INITRD_MODULES) to include the new module.

-11 Kernel updates and Kernel Module Packages
+11 Kernel Updates and Kernel Module Packages